GewelsJI/ERRNet/README.md

     Figure 2: Visual comparison of camouflaged object detection maps produced by different methods. (a) Input images, (b) GT, which stands for the ground truths, (c) camouflaged object detection maps produced by our method, (d) SINet [1], (e) EGNet [24], (f) HTC [20], (g) CPD [23], and (h) PFANet [60].
     </em>
 </p>

-**UPDATED NOTE:** Recently, we also retrain our method, which again obtains a new improvement compared with previous performance.
-Note that the retrained model performs slightly different from the original performance reported in the paper, which is due to randomness in the training phase.
-The latest results can be found here: [Google Drive](https://drive.google.com/file/d/1GSS8nF5OoIpR0l17qwVfgXzujY9nNw1a/view?usp=sharing), which contains four test dataset (ie., CHAMELEON, CAMO, COD10K, NC4K).

 # Citation